 There are several companies in this space, but almost all of them have pretty sucky user reviews.

-Holafly is an up-and-coming company, and I’ve been testing them out for months in seven different countries so far.
+I’ve been testing Holafly out for over a year in eleven different countries so far.

 To put it to the ultimate test, I even climbed some ginormous dunes in the Sahara to test my data connection way out in the desert (see video for my results).